ryandusseau/knowbe4-overdue/README.md

 # KnowBe4-Overdue

 Users who are overdue on their training may be subjected to account restrictions.
-Rather than manually or bulk disabling access in AD/AAD, an effective way to manage this is using conditional access policies in Entra / Azure Active Directory.
+Rather than manually or bulk disabling access in AD/AAD, conditional access policies are an effective way to limit access until they get their training done.

-This is an automation job to handle adding and removing users from these restrictions based on their current KnowBe4 training status.
-The ps1 file is set as an Azure Automation runbook which will frequently connect to the KnowBe4 API and check whether the user is part of any in-scope smart groups (designed to detect 'overdue' training status).
-If they are a member of any, then the runbook will connect to Entra/AAD and add the user to a group which will be assigned to a conditional access policy that blocks most access until training can be completed.
-Once the user is no longer a member of any overdue KB4 groups, then they will be automatically removed from the group, lifting their access restriction.
+This is an automation job to handle adding and removing users from the restriction based on their current KnowBe4 training status.
+The ps1 file will be set as an Azure Automation runbook that frequently connects to the KnowBe4 API and checks whether the user is part of any 'overdue' smart groups.
+If they are a member of any, then the runbook will connect to Entra/AAD and add the user to an Entra/AAD group assigned to a conditional access policy that blocks most access except for KnowBe4.
+Once the user completes their training, the smart group will update quickly and the next runbook will handle removing them from the Entra group/conditional access policy.

 ## Requirements